×

 If you are thinking about moving to Leuven, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Leuven can vary greatly depending on the type and location of the property.
 For instance, the cost of renting a one-bedroom apartment in the city center may be around €700 to €900 per month, while the same type of apartment outside the city center may cost around €600 to €800 per month.
 If you're looking to buy property, the average price for a house in Leuven can be around €350,000 to €400,000.
-However, these prices can fluctuate based on market conditions and other factors," replied a member in Leuven.
+However, these prices can fluctuate based on market conditions and other factors," said one expat in Leuven.

 Should I buy or rent a home in Leuven?